Canon 4000D vs Nikon Z7 II

 It is notable that the Z7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 4000D lacks such a headphone port.

 Both the 4000D and the Z7 II are recent models that are part of the current product line-up.
 The Z7 II replaced the earlier Nikon Z7, while the 4000D does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 4000D and Z7 II can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Nikon Z7 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 4000D or the Nikon Z7 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.